A Halloween Tale

 “You are a true friend, Cass,” Tom tells her.

 “When everyone got to the well the lantern was missing!
 Within seconds someone pointed to the rickety dock where the glowing lantern had been moved.
 The whole group rushed to the prize at the end of the dock.
 All warnings about the dock were ignored as we crowded around the winner who held the lantern high in the air.
 The wind whipped just as the wood beneath our feet groaned and the dock buckled.
 All went crashing into the fast moving river.
-The current was swift and it wasn’t easy to make it to shore and sadly one girl didn’t.
-There was panic and pandemonium, then emergency vehicles and search lights, but all to no avail her body was never found.
+The current was swift and sadly one girl didn’t make it back to shore.
+There was panic and pandemonium, then emergency vehicles and search lights, but all to no avail, her body was never found.
 The next few weeks were a blur.
 I had lacerated my arm when the dock crashed into the water, and could not attend the funeral.
 The whole town was in mourning.
+Word spread I had orchestrated the prank.
 I was to blame for the tragedy.
 I lost every friend I had.
 When I returned to school weeks later I was ignored.
 I don’t know how that lantern got on the dock.
 I wouldn’t do that to my friends or anyone.
 Everything was different, and no one seemed to listen.”

 “Cass it was an accident, you are not to blame,” Tom tells her.